Ahmed III: Wars with Venice and Austria

 Ahmed III in the Imperial Darbar of Topkapi Palace.

 On 9 December 1714, war was declared on Venice, an army under Silahdar Damat Ali Pasha's command managed to recover the whole Morea (Peloponnese) from Venice through coordinated operations of the army and navy.

 This success alarmed Austria and in April 1716, Emperor Charles VI provoked the Porte into a declaration of war.
-The unsuccessful battle, also commanded by Silahdar Ali Pasha, ended with the Treaty of Passarowitz, signed on 21 July 1718, according to which Belgrade, Banat, and Wallachia were ceded to Austria.
+The war went badly for the Ottomans, with an army commanded by Silahdar Ali Pasha defeated heavily at the Battle of Petrovaradin and another serious defeat at the Siege of Belgrade (1717) resulting in the Treaty of Passarowitz, signed on 21 July 1718, according to which Belgrade, Banat, and Wallachia were ceded to Austria.
 This failure was a disappointment for Ahmed as the treaty led to Istanbul's economy suffering from increased inflation.

 Nevşehirli Damat Ibrahim Pasha who was the second leading figure of the empire after Ahmed had joined the Morea campaign in 1715, and was appointed as the city of Nish's minister of finance the following year.
 This post helped him realize the downturn of the state's finances, which led him to avoid war as much as possible during his vizierate.
-Ibrahim Pasha's policy of peace suited Ahmed well since he had no wish to lead any military campaigns, in addition to the fact that his interest in art and culture made him reluctant to leave his Istanbul.
+Ibrahim Pasha's policy of peace suited Ahmed well since he had no wish to lead any military campaigns, in addition to the fact that his interest in art and culture made him reluctant to leave Istanbul.